+In 1998, NAEP began new trend lines for some subject areas that presented data reported for the first time on samples that included accommodated special-needs students.
 This trend toward more inclusive assessments has also led to a closer look at how test items are developed and assessments designed.

 Over the years, NAEP has implemented procedures that are designed to make items more accessible for a variety of special-needs students.
-The 2005 mathematics framework enables the continuation of this best practices approach, and the assessment and item specifications document (Assessment and Item Specifications for the 2005 NAEP Mathematics Assessment) provides clear and detailed guidance on how to develop a more inclusive assessment.
+The NAEP mathematics framework enables the continuation of this best practices approach, and the assessment and item specifications document (Assessment and Item Specifications for the 2005)

+NAEP Mathematics Assessment) provides clear and detailed guidance on how to develop a more inclusive assessment.

-The long-range plan established by NAGB called for the development of a new mathematics framework to be used as the basis for the 2005 national and state assessments of mathematics.
+The long-range plan established by the Governing Board called for the development of a new mathematics framework to be used as the basis for the 2005 national and state assessments of mathematics.
 Prior to initiating work on a new framework, the Governing Board conducted a series of public meetings to gather input to serve as the basic purpose(s) for the new framework.
-At the public meetings, a strong concern was raised by states about the need to continue the short-term trend lines for the nation (at grades 4, 8, and 12) and the states (at grade 8 and later grade 4) that began with the 1990 mathematics assessment.
-The short-term trend lines were being used by many states as an independent monitor of their standards-based reform efforts.
+At the public meetings, a strong concern was raised by states about the need to continue the short-term trend lines for the nation and the states.
+Many states were using the short-term trend lines as an independent monitor of their standards-based reform efforts.

-Several other concerns were also raised.
-Had computational skills been overlooked by the reform efforts because of the emphasis placed on higher order skills by most state mathematics standards and the work by NCTM?
-Were U.S. students capable of handling a more rigorous curriculum, especially algebra and geometry, at grade 8?
-What should our mathematical expectations be for grade 12 students?
+Several other concerns were also raised:

+- Had computational skills been overlooked by the reform efforts because of the emphasis placed on higher order skills by most state mathematics standards and the work by NCTM? - Were U.S. students capable of handling a more rigorous curriculum, especially algebra and geometry, at grade 8? - What should our mathematical expectations be for grade 12 students?

 Based on the input received, the Governing Board awarded a contract to CCSSO in September 2000 to update the mathematics assessment framework used for the 1996 and 2000 assessments.
 The revisions were to address the concerns raised at the public meetings while maintaining the short-term trend lines in grades 4 and 8 that began with the 1990 mathematics assessment.